Avi-Karalis/Vue-NuxtStudy/documentationSteps.md

 - scaffold a project
   - ```npx nuxi init <app>```

-- ensure all dependences are installed
+- ensure all dependencies are installed
   - ``` npm i ```

 - Can run the scaffolded app by typing